littleblackfish/modeCouplingAnalysis.jl/README.md

 * p.R : shifted coordinates with mean=0 for each dof.
 * p.mean : mean for each dof. used for shifting
 * p.stdPerRes : std dev. for each residue (in cartesian distance)
-* p.covariance : covariance matrix for the protein
+* p.covariance : covariance matrix for the protein  (calculated for p.R)

 I have implemented this in hope that it can also be used for some other analysis other than the mode coupling analysis that we did.